-During the three months ended September 30, 2023, a total of 89 stock options to purchase shares of common stock at an exercise price of \$4.655 were granted to directors and officers of the Company.
-The 26 options granted to non-employee directors vest pro rata monthly over 12 months commencing on September 30, 2023.
+During the six months ended December 31, 2023, a total of 89 stock options to purchase shares of common stock at an exercise price of \$4.655 per share were granted to directors and officers of the Company.
+The 26 options granted to non-employee directors vest pro rata monthly over 12 months commencing on December 31, 2023.
 The remaining 63 options granted to executive officers, employees and consultants vest as to 25% on the first anniversary of grant with the remaining portion vesting pro rata monthly thereafter over 36 months.
 All of the options to purchase shares of common stock granted have a 10-year term and are subject to cancellation upon the grantees' termination of service for the Company, with certain exceptions.